 Blumer et al. 32 evaluated the hypnotic efficacy of zolpidem compared with placebo in children with ADHD-associated insomnia in an RCT.
 No significant difference in latency to persistent sleep (LPS) between the zolpidem group (-20.28 min) and placebo (-21.27 min) was detected at week 4.
-For actigraphic (objective) measures at week 4, the baseline-adjusted least square (LS) mean difference ± standard error (SE) for total sleep time (i.e., total sleep time minus baseline total sleep time) was 2.77±14.23 min, p=.8461, and for LPS was 1.55±110.37 min, p=.8884, indicating no significant difference between the groups.
-On the basis of Clinical Global Impression-Improvement (CGI-I) child assessments (subjective measure), the zolpidem group showed greater improvement in child score, compared with the placebo group at week 4 with LS mean difference ± SE as 0.4 ± 0.200, p=.0280.
-For Clinical Global Impression-Severity (CGI-S) child scores at week 4, the baseline-adjusted mean decrease was greater for the zolpidem as compared with placebo with LS mean difference ± SE as -0.64 ± 0.230, p=.0059.
-At week 4 and 8, CGI-I and CGI-S variables showed greater improvement with zolpidem group for the 12-to-17-year age group but not for the 6-to-11-year age group.
+For actigraphic (objective) measures at week 4, the baseline-adjusted least square (LS) mean difference ± standard error (SE) for total sleep time (i.e., total sleep time minus baseline total sleep time) was 2.77±14.23 min, (p=.8461), and for LPS was 1.55±110.37 min, (p=.8884), indicating no significant difference between the groups.
+On the basis of Clinical Global Impression-Improvement (CGI-I) child assessments (subjective measure), the zolpidem group showed greater improvement in child score, compared with the placebo group at week 4 with LS mean difference ± SE of 0.4 ± 0.200, (p=.0280).
+For Clinical Global Impression-Severity (CGI-S) child scores at week 4, the baseline-adjusted mean decrease was greater for the zolpidem as compared with placebo with LS mean difference ± SE of -0.64 ± 0.230, (p=.0059).
+At week 4 and 8, CGI-I and CGI-S variables showed greater improvement with zolpidem for the 12-to-17-year age group but not for the 6-to-11-year age group.

 3.3.4 L-theanine

 Lyon et al. 33 investigated the efficacy of L-theanine on objective and subjective aspects of sleep quality in boys with ADHD in an RCT.
 The objective sleep-quality measures were actigraph watch data and the subjective sleep measure was the Paediatric Sleep Questionnaire (PSQ).
-The actigraphy results indicated that the percent of time spent in restful sleep was increased in the L-theanine group compared to the placebo group (p<0.05) and there were fewer nocturnal activities in the L-theanine group compared to the placebo group (p<0.05).
+The actigraphy results indicated that the percent of time spent in restful sleep was increased in the L-theanine group compared to the placebo group (p<0.05) and there were fewer nocturnal activities with L-theanine group compared to the placebo group (p<0.05).
 A lower mean number of minutes spent awake after onset of sleep was found in the L-theanine as compared with placebo, although this did not quite reach statistical significance (p<0.058).
 There was no significant difference between the groups for sleep latency or duration (p>0.05).
 The authors did not present the details of the PSQ data but stated that this did not correlate significantly to the objective data gathered from actigraphy, suggesting that parents were not particularly aware of the quality of their child’s sleep.

 3.3.5 Eszopiclone

-Sangal et al. 31 found no significant differences between eszopiclone (high or low dose) groups and the placebo groups in the change from baseline to week 12 on polysomnography-measured LPS in an RCT: for high-dose eszopiclone vs. placebo, p=0.3749, and for low-dose eszopiclone vs. placebo, p>0.9999.
+Sangal et al. 31 found no significant differences between eszopiclone (high or low dose) groups and the placebo groups in the change from baseline to week 12 on polysomnography-measured LPS in an RCT: for high-dose eszopiclone vs. placebo, (p=0.3749), and for low-dose eszopiclone vs. placebo, (p>0.9999).
 Assessment of secondary subjective measures (patient/parent reports on sleep-onset latency, total sleep time, wake time after sleep onset (WASO), number of awakenings after sleep onset and sleep quality) revealed no statistically significant differences on hierarchical statistical analysis.